Privacy policy

 Firefox: Delete cookies to remove data that websites have placed on your computer

-Google Analytics is an active participant in the EU-U.S. Privacy Shield Framework, which governs the accurate and secure transfer of personal data.
-You can find more information about this at https://www.privacyshield.gov/participant?id=a2zt000000001L5AAI&tid=211113587.
-We hope we have been able to provide you with the most important information about Google Analytics' data processing.
-If you want to learn more about the tracking service, we recommend these two links: http://www.google.com/analytics/terms/de.html and https://support.google.com/analytics/answer/6004245?hl=de.
+Google Analytics is an active participant in the EU-U.S. Privacy Shield Framework, which regulates the correct and secure transfer of personal data.
+You can find more information about this athttps://www.privacyshield.gov/participant?id=a2zt000000001L5AAI&tid=211113587.
+We hope we were able to provide you with the most important information about data processing by Google Analytics.
+If you want to find out more about the tracking service, we recommend these two links:http://www.google.com/analytics/terms/de.htmlandhttps://support.google.com/analytics/answer/6004245?hl=de.

-We have implemented Google Analytics IP address anonymisation on this website.
-This function was developed by Google to enable this website to comply with the applicable data protection regulations and recommendations of the local data protection authorities if they prohibit the storage of the full IP address.
-The anonymisation or masking of the IP takes place as soon as the IP addresses arrive in the Google Analytics data collection network and before any storage or processing of the data takes place.
+We have implemented IP address anonymization from Google Analytics on this website.
+This function was developed by Google so that this website can comply with the applicable data protection regulations and recommendations of the local data protection authorities if they prohibit the storage of the full IP address.
+The anonymization or masking of the IP takes place as soon as the IP addresses arrive in the Google Analytics data collection network and before the data is stored or processed.

-We have enabled advertising reporting features in Google Analytics.
-The demographic and interest reports contain information on age, gender and interests.
-This allows us to get a better picture of our users without being able to attribute this data to individual people.
-You can find out more about the advertising functions at https://support.google.com/analytics/answer/3450482?hl=de_AT&utm_id=ad.
+We have activated the advertising reporting functions in Google Analytics.
+Demographics and interests reports include information about age, gender, and interests.
+This allows us to get a better picture of our users - without being able to assign this data to individual people.
+You can find out more about the advertising functions at https://support.google.com/analytics/answer/3450482?hl=de_AT&utm_id=ad .

-You can stop the use of the activities and information of your Google account under "Advertising settings" at https://adssettings.google.com/authenticated via a checkbox.
+You can control the use of your Google Account activities and information under “Ad Settings”.https://adssettings.google.com/authenticatedend with checkbox.

-We have concluded a direct customer agreement with Google for the use of Google Analytics by accepting the "Data Processing Addendum" in Google Analytics.
+We have entered into a direct customer agreement with Google for the use of Google Analytics by accepting the “Data Processing Addendum” in Google Analytics.

-You can find out more about the data processing addendum for Google Analytics here: https://support.google.com/analytics/answer/3379636?hl=de&utm_id=ad
+You can find out more about the addition to data processing for Google Analytics here:https://support.google.com/analytics/answer/3379636?hl=de&utm_id=ad

-Source: Created with the privacy generator of firmenwebseiten.at in cooperation with trigital.at
+Source: Created with the data protection generator from firmenwebseiten.at in cooperation with trigital.at

-We use the Facebook Pixel from Facebook on our website.
-We have implemented code on our website to do this.
-The Facebook pixel is a snippet of JavaScript code that loads a collection of functions that allow Facebook to track your user actions if you have come to our website via Facebook ads.
-For example, when you purchase a product on our website, the Facebook pixel is triggered and stores your actions on our website in one or more cookies.
-These cookies allow Facebook to match your user data (customer data such as IP address, user ID) with your Facebook account data.
-Facebook then deletes this data again.
-The collected data is anonymous and not visible to us and can only be used in the context of ad placements.
-If you are a Facebook user and are logged in, your visit to our website is automatically assigned to your Facebook user account.
+We use the Facebook pixel from Facebook on our website.
+We have implemented code for this on our website.
+The Facebook pixel is a snippet of JavaScript code that loads a collection of functions that allow Facebook to track your user actions if you came to our website via Facebook Ads.
+For example, if you purchase a product on our website, the Facebook pixel is triggered and stores your actions on our website in one or more cookies.
+These cookies enable Facebook to compare your user data (customer data such as IP address, user ID) with the data from your Facebook account.
+Then Facebook deletes this data again.
+The data collected is anonymous and cannot be viewed by us and can only be used to place advertisements.
+If you are a Facebook user and are logged in, your visit to our website will automatically be assigned to your Facebook user account.

-We only want to show our services and products to people who are really interested in them.
+We only want to show our services and products to those people who are really interested in them.
 With the help of Facebook pixels, our advertising measures can be better tailored to your wishes and interests.
-In this way, Facebook users (provided they have allowed personalised advertising) see suitable advertising.
-Furthermore, Facebook uses the collected data for analysis purposes and its own advertisements.
+This means that Facebook users (if they have allowed personalized advertising) see appropriate advertising.
+Facebook also uses the data collected for analysis purposes and its own advertisements.

-In the following, we show you those cookies that were set by integrating Facebook Pixel on a test page.
-Please note that these are only sample cookies.
-Different cookies are set depending on the interaction on our website.
+Below we will show you the cookies that were set by integrating Facebook pixels on a test page.
+Please note that these are just example cookies.
+Depending on the interaction on our website, different cookies are set.

 Name: _fbp

-Purpose: This cookie is used by Facebook to display promotional products.
+Purpose: This cookie uses Facebook to display advertising products.

 Expiry date: after 3 months